+While our brain is greedy it would also seem very lazy.
+So much of life is lived through routine and habit that we can go all day living, breathing, and working, mindlessly–without thinking.
 Have you ever driven home from work only to get out of your car and not remember much of the drive?
 The drive has become so routine you do it without thinking.

 So while our brain would seem lazy, it is in fact very efficient.

+Unchecked negative thinking can easily become strongholds in our mind set up against the purposes of God, and this is ruinous to our faith.
 We have to guard our thinking and that takes work.
-We are told to cast down imaginations and capture every thought that sets itself up against the knowledge of God, 2Corinthians 10:5.

-We have to bump our brains out of the old lazy routines and habits and consistently stay in God’s Word so we can lay down healthy habits that grow our faith and draw us closer to God.
+We are told to pull down imaginations and capture every thought that sets itself up against the knowledge of God, 2Corinthians 10:5.
+To do this we have to “bump” our brain out of old lazy routines and habits and consistently stay in God’s Word to lay down healthy habits that grow our faith.

 We should be deliberate about what we allow into our thinking to create the kind of habits we want.